 If you’ve been watching our stories on Instagram, you’ll notice we’ve been making a real push to get open ended art into the hands of more children.
 Process art for toddlers seems so daunting at first- people are afraid of the mess, or don’t know where to start- but they don’t have to be complicated.
 With a little inspiration, and a tiny bit of prep, you’ll be able to get some easy toddler art projects under way in no time.

 Process art activities range from the very simple (think an easel with little pots of paint) to the more complex (like our recycled materials painting wall, see below).
 The beauty is that you and your kids get to decide how elaborate your process based art projects are going to be.
-The idea is to keep art invitations for toddlers fun, simple, and creative, and to let the kids take it from there.
+The idea is to keep process art for toddlers fun, simple, and creative, and to let the kids take it from there.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!

 Cotton Ball Painting

 As is often the case in process art for toddlers, this project changes up the “paint brush” notion and puts kids in creative control.
 You’ll need a muffin tin (I like the variety I can present in a mini muffin tin), clothespins, cotton balls, and washable paint.

 Pour a small amount of paint into each cavity.
 You can choose to stick with one color in each area, or you can place two colors in some.
 This will allow kids to experiment with color mixing on their own.

 Use a clothespin to pinch a cotton ball onto the end.
 You can choose to place one “paintbrush” in each cavity, or let the kids do this on their own.
 You’ll get different results depending on how you choose to present this.
 If you place the “brushes” yourself, you’ll get less color mixing (which might feel “safer” if you’re Type A).
 If you let the kids take charge of this, you will likely see more muddling of the colors, which can be a good thing.